24 Oct Avoid the Pitfalls and Long-Range Costs of a DIY Divorce

 Often, fixing problems resulting from a DIY divorce agreement can cost tens of thousands of dollars, especially if the court must vacate all or part of your agreement.
 When trying to resolve these issues after the fact, it can be difficult to achieve the results you initially intended when you first got divorced.
 It’s important to weigh these potential risks against the cost of an attorney before choosing to enter into a DIY divorce.

-With more than two decades of experience handling divorce cases for individuals in the Hackensack and West New York areas, Jeffrey M. Bloom can help you guide you through the entire process in a way that ensures these preventable issues won’t arise in the future.
+With more than two decades of experience handling divorce cases for individuals in the West New York areas, Jeffrey M. Bloom can help you guide you through the entire process in a way that ensures these preventable issues won’t arise in the future.

 If you need assistance with a divorce matter, please contact the Law Offices of Jeffrey M. Bloom today to schedule a consultation.
-We serve clients in Hackensack, West New York, and throughout Ridgewood, Bergen, and Hudson Counties, New Jersey.
+We serve clients in West New York, and throughout Ridgewood, Bergen, and Hudson Counties, New Jersey.